Mission—Matsqui—Abbotsford

-Mission—Matsqui—Fraser Canyon is a federal electoral district located in Fraser Valley of British Columbia.
+Mission—Matsqui—Abbotsford (formerly Mission—Matsqui—Fraser Canyon) is a federal electoral district located in Fraser Valley of British Columbia.

 Mission—Matsqui—Fraser Canyon was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election, which occurred on October 19, 2015.
 It was created out of the electoral districts of Pitt Meadows—Maple Ridge—Mission, Abbotsford and Chilliwack—Fraser Canyon.

+Under the 2022 Canadian federal electoral redistribution the riding was renamed.

 Demographics

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: